-3) Group Contract In team-based learning activies, most students take responsibility of their own and their peers' learning.
+- Group Contract In team-based learning activities, most students take responsibility of their own and their peers' learning.
 The group contract will keep everyone accountable for the role peers decide to take in the project.

-5) AAC&U's Teamwork VALUE Rubric This rubric is interdisciplinary, and it can be adjusted to specific needs.
+- Rubric: AAC&U's Teamwork VALUE This rubric is interdisciplinary, and it can be adjusted to specific needs.

-6) University of Illinois, Center for Innovation in Teaching and Learning.
-Handout with sample activities for assessing teamwork.
+- Other assessment: University of Illinois, Center for Innovation in Teaching and Learning.
+Handout with sample activities to assess teamwork .
 POD Conference Workshop presented by Cheelan Bo-Linn.

 Activity to get students think about adopting various team roles: http://www.debonogroup.com/six_thinking_hats.php